Discover Scotland : The lochs

 Scuba diving to meet Nessie in Loch Ness (Drumnadrochit, Highlands),

-Underwater archaeology at Loch Tay (Kenmore, Perthshire),
+Discover underwater archaeology at Loch Tay (Kenmore, Perthshire),

-Flight over Loch Lomond by seaplane,
+Fly over Loch Lomond in a seaplane,

-Migratory bird watching at the Loch Leven Observatory and Information Centre (Kinross, Perthshire)
+Migratory birdwatching at the Loch Leven Observatory and Information Centre (Kinross, Perthshire)

 Curling match on Loch Inchmahome, also known as Lake Menteith (Port of Menteith, Stirlingshire)